xaya/xaya_tutorials/Unity Mover/README.md

 ## Wiring Up XAYAWrapper

-Wiring up XAYAWrapper is very easy.
+Wiring up XAYAWrapper is very easy, but it must be done in 2 threads.

 1\.
 Instantiate a XAYAWrapper as a member variable as seen in XAYAConnector:

 	public XayaWrapper wrapper;

 2\.
-Call it's constructor as in XAYAConnector:
+Call it's constructor as in XAYAConnector (this is done in a thread):

 	wrapper = new XayaWrapper(dPath,
 		MoveGUIAndGameController.Instance.host_s,